ljanyst/carddav-util/README.md

         --file=dummy    \
         --url=https://domain.com/baikal/card.php/addressbooks/username/bookid

-This overwrite the formated name tag with a string created frome the following name fields in the following order: *prefix first_name middle_name familty_name suffix*
+This overwrites the formated name tag with a string created from the following name fields in the following order: *prefix first_name middle_name family_name suffix*

 License